Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-\end{lemma} \proof
+\end{lemma}

-$\bullet$ The first situation of a 3--inner self-loop defines a particular closed graph made of a single vertex with a unique self-loop.
-The contraction destroys the vertex and the three closed bubbles and generate three discs.
-The result follows.
+\proof The first situation of a 3--inner loop defines a particular graph without sHEs made of a single vertex with a unique loop.
+The contraction removes the vertex and the three closed bubbles, and generate three trivial circles.
+The result \eqref{eq:cself3} follows.

-For $p$--inner self loops, $p\leq 2$, there should be other flags or edges on the same end vertex.
+For $p$--inner loops, $p\leq 2$, there should be other sHEs or edges on the same end vertex.
 The first lines of \eqref{eq:cself2}-\eqref{eq:cselfp} should not cause any difficulty using the definition of the contraction which preserve (open and closed) strands.
-Let us focus on the number of bubbles of the graph.
+Let us focus on the variations of the number of bubbles of the graph.

-$\bullet$ Consider that $e$ is 2--inner.
-One first should notice that there is a bubble generated by the two inner faces of $e$ and that contracting $e$ destroys this closed bubble.
-Besides, the other (open or closed) bubbles which passed through $e$ and which were defined by one of the two inner faces are simply deformed.
+Consider that $e$ is 2--inner.
+One first should notice that there is a closed bubble formed by the two inner faces of $e$ and that contracting $e$ destroys this bubble.
+In addition, the other (open or closed) bubbles, which are made of strands of $e$ and containing one of the two inner faces, are simply deformed.
 They loose one face (the inner) but remain in the contracted graph.
 The second line of \eqref{eq:cself2} follows.

-Let us assume now that $e$ is trivial and 1-- or 0--inner with color $a$.
-Consider in the initial vertex $v$, the two or three separate sectors of pre-flags $v_1$, $v_2$ and $v_3$ determined by the strands of $e$.
-We remind that $v_1$, $v_2$ and $v_3$ should contain each at least two flags or edges.
-Consider as well the three bubbles labeled by colors $(aa_1a_2)$, $(aa_1a_3)$ and $(aa_2a_3)$ passing through $e$.
+Let us assume now that $e$ is trivial and 1-- or 0--inner, and of color $a$.
+Consider in the initial vertex $v$, the two or three distinct sectors $v_1$, $v_2$ and $v_3$, respectively, determined by the strands of $e$.
+We recall that $v_1$, $v_2$, and $v_3$ should contain each at least two sHEs or edges.
+Consider as well the three bubbles labeled by colors $(aa_1a_2)$, $(aa_1a_3)$ and $(aa_2a_3)$ containing strands of $e$.